 Know your data

 The first step in any cleaning exercise is to become familiar with your source data.
-Information on data quality (such as 1m vs. 100m accuracy), data currency, and intended use is important in determining which cleaning modules and tolerances should be used.
+Information on data quality (i.e., 1m vs. 100m accuracy), data currency, and intended use is important in determining which cleaning modules and tolerances should be used.
 If such information is not available, a visual inspection of the design file(s) should provide insight into average line-work gap sizes, line weeding requirements, and other issues which may exist.

 When setting cleaning tolerances, it is always best to start small.
 With smaller tolerances, the software uses a smaller search radius, which reduces the number of potential element intersections to consider and increases processing speed.
 Also, if the bulk of the linework errors can be corrected using a small tolerance, more detail can be maintained in the dataset.
 One or more cleaning processes can always be repeated with larger tolerances to increase the number of errors automatically corrected.